erosmarcello/dororthy-ai/CODE_OF_CONDUCT.md

 # Dorothy AI Code of Conduct

-As a the founder and principal contributor of the Dorothy AI project, I'm committed to maintaining a welcoming environment for everyone who participates in this project.
+As a the founder and principal contributor of the Dorothy AI project, I'm committed to maintaining a welcoming environment for everyone who participates in this initative.
 This means that I'll strive to treat all contributors with respect and consideration.

 To ensure that this project remains a positive and productive space for collaboration, I have established the following guidelines for conduct: